giorgiobeggiora/fire2sql/README.md

 ### peerDependencies
 *(npm 3 behavior assumed)*

-You will need one of the following packages to use fire2sql, according to your project structure.
+You will need at least one of the following packages to use fire2sql, according to your project structure.

 Realtime Database:
 - [Firebase Javascript SDK](https://github.com/firebase/firebase-js-sdk)